 Ongoing assessments are made through observation during phonic teaching, guided reading and writing scrutiny.
-Team meetings are held on a regular basis to discuss groupings and individual children move groups accordingly.
-Formal assessments are carried out at the end of each Phonics phase to assess the children's knowledge and to determine appropriate groupings.
+Formal assessments are carried out regularly through the 'Phonics Tracker' program and practise phonics screening check assessments.
 This information is used to identify areas that need to be revised or repeated.
 Children are tracked by the class teacher on the school phonic tracking grid every half term and those who are below expectations and/or not making expected progress will be provided with extra support.
 If this continues then the Phonic Lead will arrange for further assessments and provide necessary interventions.